 Looking credible is extremely valuable.
 It’s become even more important in a writing world where the competition is continually growing ever fiercer.
 It also helps you in case someone just happens to be looking for someone to help them write about topics you’re an expert in.
 Backing up your expertise can only help you obtain potential work.
 It can also help you gain a better overall following.

-Have you ever been away from writing for a long period and have found certain ways of getting yourself “back in the game?”
+Have you ever been away from writing for a long period?
+Did you find certain ways of getting yourself “back in the game” not mentioned here?

 ~ Amelia <3